In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union

 In another instance, CEO of Tronc's new digital division, Ross Levinsohn, was paid $6.9 million in compensation in 2017.
 He had worked for the company as publisher of the LA Times for just a bit more than four months last year (and was also paid $300,000 as a consultant earlier in the year).

 Levinsohn stepped aside as publisher in January after NPR reported on past allegations of workplace misconduct.
-The Tronc board exonerated him, without releasing any basis, and named him the head of the digital division on the same day it announced it had reached a deal to sell the LA Times.
+The Tronc board exonerated him, without releasing the reasons, and named him the head of the digital division on the same day it announced it had reached a deal to sell the LA Times.
 Other top executives were also paid millions.
 Corporate officials warned investors they could not offer a financial forecast for the company because of its unclear future without the LA Times (and its sister paper, the San Diego Union-Tribune).

 Founded in 1847, the Chicago Tribune has been the city's leading newspaper, boasting national influence.
 Columnist Heidi Stevens remembers her first day at the Tribune in 1998: Staffers were toasting Paul Salopek, who had just won a Pulitzer Prize for his foreign coverage.
-Twenty years later, Stevens said, there's a very different sense in the newsroom.
+Twenty years later, Stevens said, there is a very different sense in the newsroom.

 "In 2018, it very much feels like the very notion of a free press is under attack, from some of the statements that President Trump makes to the way newsrooms around the country are shrinking," Stevens said.
 "This right now feels like a really essential time to do what we can, to do everything in our power to strengthen our newsroom.